data-forge/data-forge-js/README.md

 The more advanced [`selectMany`](http://www.dotnetperls.com/selectmany) function is also available.

-Note: Data frames are immutable, the original column is unmodified.
+Note: Data frames are immutable, the original data frame is unmodified.

 ## Column transformation